Sharif-Sohaib/Tic-Tac-Toe-Game/README.md

 ## Introduction

-Tic tac toe is a classic game for 2 players, which includes playing with X and O marks.
+Tic tac toe is a classic 2 player game, which includes playing with X and O marks.
 The two players take turns, marking the spaces in a grid (3x3, 4x4 or 5x5).
 In order to win the game, the players have to place their marks in a way where they line up in a diagonal, horizontal, or vertical row.

 The game was made with Python 3.5